15 Japandi Style Kitchens – Inspiration and Ideas

 What does that mean in practice?
 Just think minimal, calm, and organised with natural elements.

 In this post, I’m sharing 15 Japandi style kitchens to help give you some inspiration for your next kitchen renovation project.

 Kitchen Without Upper Cabinets – Advice, Ideas & Practicalities

 Japandi (sometimes called Scandinese) kitchens combine Japanese design with Scandinavian style.
 This trend takes its influences (and the best bits) from both design styles and combines them into the perfect blend of form and function.

 Japandi style aims to take the Scandinavian concept of ‘Hygge’ and entwine it with the Japanese notion of ‘Wabi-Sabi’.

 Hygge – a quality of cosiness and comfort that brings on a feeling of contentment or well-being.

 Wabi-Sabi – appreciating the beauty found in imperfection.

 In order to design a Japandi style kitchen, there are a few core design elements you’ll need to be aware of and work with.
 I’ve listed four below to help you with your Japandi style journey.

 Bringing the outdoors in is a cornerstone in Japandi design.
-This could be using natural materials such as wood for your cabinets or accessorising with plants to help bring a little bit of nature inside.
+This could be using natural textures and materials such as wood for your cabinets or accessorising with plants to help bring a little bit of nature inside.
 Big or small, natural accents are the way to go.